I. How to Submit Assignments

 II.
 Assignment Due Dates

-Main Campus and Online Campus students will submit all assignments according to the schedule as outlined in the syllabus.
+Main Campus and Learning Center students will submit all assignments according to the schedule as outlined in the syllabus.
 Final assignments are to be submitted no later than the last class period of the semester.

 III.
 Writing Guidelines